patchthecode/patchthecode.github.io/MainTutorial.md

 ##### 1. <font color="red">The cell</font>
 ---
 Like a UITableView, the cell also has 2 sub-parts: a xib file, and a class.
+Let's begin by creating a new project.

-* First let's create a new xib file.
+* Let's now create a new xib file.
 I'll call mine `CellView.xib`.
 I will setup the bare minimum; a single `UILabel` to show the date.
 It will be centered with Autolayout constraints.

 Click on (XCode 8) File -> New -> File -> View